Actipro/WPF-Controls/Documentation/topics/barcode/symbologies/code39.md

 ---
 # Code 39

-Code 39 is a linear symbology, and is one of the first alphanumeric bar codes.
+Code 39 is a linear symbology and is one of the first alphanumeric bar codes.

 Each character encoded is made up of 5 bars and 4 spaces for a total of 9 elements.
-3 out of the 9 element are always wide.
+3 out of the 9 elements are always wide.
 Although it is not as dense of a symbology such as Code 128, it is one of the most widely supported symbologies by devices.

 ![Screenshot](../images/symbology-code39.gif)